hugesuccessllc/hugesuccessllc.github.io/index.md

 ---

-I do all my micro-blogging these days one
+I do all my micro-blogging these days over at
 <a href="https://infosec.exchange/@todb" rel="me">Infosec.Exchange</a>, so follow me there if you're into that sort of thing.